CFVerdier/F4CS/README.md

 ## Install dReal
 Verification of the LF-like conditions is done using an SMT solver.
 In the case of non-polynomial conditions, our tool relies on the SMT solver dReal.
 The installation guide of dReal 4 can be found [here](https://github.com/dreal/dreal4}{https://github.com/dreal/dreal4).

+To use dReal in our tool, some system specific paths need to be set.
+See the [wiki](https://github.com/CFVerdier/F4CS/wiki/SMT-solvers) for more information.

 ### Ubuntu / Mac
 Currently, we do not support the Python API for dReal.
 Instead, it is required that dReal is installed on the desktop.
 Please follow the installation guide as mentioned before.